NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding3/README.rst

 .. warning::

-   Reliability analysis can only be performed when their is only one EDP.
+   Reliability analysis can only be performed when there is only one EDP.

    .. figure:: figures/9story-EDP-Reliability.png
       :align: center